mravaloarison/discover-nature-proposal/README.md

 ---

-## 🎯 Objectives & Signs of Success

-The primary objective is to have a new generation equipped with knowledge, connection, and agency to protect biodiversity because this will push them to develop environmental literacy.

-### Success Metrics

-- **80%+** feedback that the app made nature feel understandable
-- Growth in interest in observing local nature
-- **50%+** long-term users report taking environmental action

----

-## 🏗 App Architecture & Features
+## App Architecture & Features

 The app features five interconnected views designed to spark curiosity, encourage exploration, and reinforce learning through personalized experiences.

-### 🏠 Home View: Daily Discovery
+### Home View

-Each day, users discover 5 curated species through engaging "Did You Know?" cards that highlight fascinating biological facts and also see the latest science news.
+Each day, users discover five curated species through “Did You Know?” cards that highlight fun facts about wildlife or the environment.
+There are also a few featured news highlights related to science.

+### Explore View

+Users can search for species just as they would in iNaturalist, by entering a species name and selecting a location.
+All data here is sourced from iNaturalist.

+### Favorites View

+When users like a species, it is added to their favorites and used to feed the algorithm, which suggests similar species and generates quizzes for them.

+### Quizzes View

+Users can test their knowledge through AI-generated daily quizzes based on their saved favorites or, for new users, based on randomly selected species.

+### Search View

+The goal of this feature is to allow users to search for species using natural language.
+For example, a user could type: “I was in New York and saw a big bird, but I don’t know what it is.”
+The app then searches through bird species recorded in New York via iNaturalist to find the closest matches.

 ---

-### 🗺 Explore View: Local Biodiversity

-Powered by iNaturalist's real-time observation data, users can locate and search for specific species within their immediate area.

----

-### ⭐ Favorites View: Personal Collection

-Build a curated library of captivating species facts and local observations, creating a personalized reference for continued learning.

----

-### 🧠 Quizzes View: Adaptive Learning

-Test knowledge through AI-generated daily quizzes tailored to saved favorites or, for new users, randomly selected species to broaden exposure.

----

-### 🔎 Search View: Intelligent Discovery

-Look up any species for AI-generated insights and comprehensive GBIF database information.

-Use natural language queries like:

-> "endangered birds in California"

-for intuitive exploration.

----

-## ⚙ Technical Feasibility

-This plan is highly likely to succeed because it is not starting from zero.
-I already have a small MVP which I am currently working on.

-### De-Risking the Timeline

-Having a functional codebase significantly de-risks the technical timeline.

-This allows the majority of the grant period to focus on refinement and the critical "educational evaluation" that National Geographic prioritizes.

-### Current Codebase (MVP)
+### Current Codebase

-📱 iOS Repository
+iOS Repository
 https://github.com/mravaloarison/nat-geo-ios-mvp

-🐍 Python API Repository
+Python API Repository
 https://github.com/mravaloarison/nat-geo-api-mvp

----

-## 🚀 Implementation Plan: Beta Phase

-The goal is to validate that the app effectively engages the target audience and gather preliminary data on learning outcomes before public launch.

-### 1. Closed Cohort

-Launch a closed beta with a defined cohort of 100–200 learners.

-Aligns with requirement to have an "identified group of learners".

-### 2. Calibration

-Fix bugs and calibrate the difficulty of AI-generated quizzes based on actual user performance data.

-### 3. Analytics

-Utilize A/B testing on the "Home View" to optimize news engagement.

-Track conversion from "Learning" (reading) to "Doing" (opening Map View).

----

-## 💡 Innovation & Risk Assessment

-### Why This is Novel

-My approach diverges from standard educational apps by leveraging Generative AI for personalization, not just content creation.

-While standard EdTech relies on static libraries, I use AI to dynamically generate learning pathways based on real-time data.
-This ensures content is never stale and is locally relevant.

----

-### Identified Risks

-- API Dependencies: iNaturalist, GBIF, NewsAPI, or Gemini experiencing downtime or term changes
-- AI Accuracy: Ensuring educational integrity and preventing hallucinations
-- Engagement Trap: Avoiding the "Awareness Trap" where users consume content but don't take action

----

-## 📅 Budget & Timeline

 ### Project Timeline